- What does lyre mean in the following sentence?

 - Wind.

-A zephyr is a breeze or light wind.
+A zephyr is a light breeze or wind.
 It is not a cloud (A), tree (B), or shade (C).